yanlynnnnn/tp/docs/UserGuide.md

 ### 6.1.9 Clear all appointments: `clearapt`

-In the event that you want to reset the entire list of appointments in GrAB3, you may use this command to delete all prior and upcoming appointments with your clients.
+In the event that you want to reset the entire list of appointments in Homerce, you may use this command to delete all prior and upcoming appointments with your clients.

 Format : `clearapt`